elearntics/eLIS-spec/guides/3-learning-connections.md

 />

 #### Example 1: Animals example

-We want to create an exercise where the student has to identify the content of an animal with an image of this animal.
+We want to create an exercise where the student has to identify an animals' description with an image of this animal.
 We only need this single LU, and a LC that stablishes the relationship:

 **Learning Unit**:

 We've a LU that describes what's a "Cow".
 This LU contains:

-* the name of the concept ("Cow")
+* the name of the concept (`value` field)
-* a content
+* a description (`content` field)
-* an image of a Cow.
+* an image of a Cow. (`media` field)

 ```js
 {